How to Use Portrait Mode to Photograph People Using the iPhone 13

 As with the Depth of Field, if you recorded in Portrait Mode you can also choose to edit the type of lighting afterwards.
 You can do this by selecting the photo, pressing Edit and using the sliding bar to pick another type of lighting mode.

-Now that you learned more about the Portrait Mode, out and make your first photos with shallow depth of field!
+Now that you learned more about the Portrait Mode, go out and make your first photos with shallow depth of field!
 The good thing about this technology is that if you don’t like the outcome, you can always change it in post-production by entering the photo, selecting edit and pressing on Portrait.
 That option will turn your Portrait Mode photo into one without the effect.

 Next Steps